 The Razer Huntsman Elite has an excellent build quality.
 It has a plastic frame with an aluminum plate on top.
 It feels solidly built and only flexes a little bit.
 The keycaps are made of ABS plastic and they feel well-made, but they're slippery and it gets worse if there's oil buildup.
 The keys are stable except for the spacebar, which actuates easily by hitting the desk; an issue that was also present on the Razer Huntsman Tournament Edition keyboard that we reviewed.
 The incline feet feel a tad flimsy and the rubber pads under them don't provide enough grip; however, the weight of the keyboard itself helps prevent it from sliding around.

-The Razer Huntsman Elite has good ergonomics.
-It has two incline settings and it comes with a plushy leatherette wrist rest.
-Combined with the Linear Optical switches' low actuation force, it doesn't feel tiring to type on for long periods.
+The Razer Huntsman Elite has acceptable ergonomics.
+It has two incline settings, and it comes with a plushy leatherette wrist rest.

 The cable is braided and feels high quality, but it's quite stiff and it retains kinks easily.
 It should be long enough for most people to reach their desktop.